Conveniently located to serve Houston and Garden Oaks

 Craniosynostosis (kray-nee-o-sin-os-TOE-sis) is a word that means “the skull has fused bones.”
 The condition is a birth defect where one or more of the bones in a baby’s skull fuse and close too early.
 Babies have fibrous joints between the bones (cranial sutures) and a soft spot (fontanelle) which allow for the brain and head to grow quickly in the first years of life.

 Plagiocephaly, sometimes known as “flat head syndrome,” is another condition that creates a change in head shape but does not need surgery to correct the problem.
 This condition is very common and affects nearly one in two infants to some degree.
 Plagiocephaly is characterized by the development of a flat spot on the back or side of the head.

-This can be caused by many factors including back sleeping, car seats, or a tight muscle on one side of the baby’s neck (torticollis) that causes him or her to prefer to turn the head to one side.
-In other cases, it may be caused by womb position, multiple births, or premature birth.
+For patients who still have a flat spot after trying repositioning, a cranial helmet may be required.
 If you have concerns about your baby’s head shape, come see Dr. Rodman for an evaluation.
 She will ask questions about your baby’s birth history and health history as well as perform a physical exam.
 In some cases, imaging such as a CT scan or MRI may be needed.
-In most cases, the correction of the head shape does not require surgery.
+In most cases, Houston head shape anomaly patients can correct the misshapen appearance without surgery.

 The Face Forward process starts with a consultation.
 You will meet with Dr. Rodman (either in the office or via video call) to discuss the result or look you want to achieve.
 Dr. Rodman will review and educate you about your options and schedule you for the procedure of your choice.
 Follow-up appointments will be scheduled as necessary.
 Achieve your look and enjoy the new you!
 Schedule your consultation for plastic surgery in Houston at Face Forward today.